Once you have created a package and have your

 - Sign in to nuget.org with the account that is the current owner of the package.

 - Select your account name, select Manage packages, and expand Published Packages.

 - Select on the package you want to manage, then on the right side select Manage owners.

 From here you have several options:

-- To add an owner, enter their NuGet account name and click Add.
-This sends an email to that new co-owner with a confirmation link.
+- Add an owner under Add Owner by entering their user name, a message, and selecting Add.
+This action sends an email to that new co-owner with a confirmation link.
 Once confirmed, that person has full permissions to add and remove owners.
-(Until confirmed, the Manage owners page will indicate "pending approval" for that person).
+(Until confirmed, the Current Owners section indicates pending approval for that person.)

 To assign ownership to a company or group, create a nuget.org account using an email alias that is forwarded to the appropriate team members.
 For example, various Microsoft ASP.NET packages are co-owned by the microsoft and aspnet accounts, which simply such aliases.

 Recovering package ownership

 Occasionally, a package may not have an active owner.
 For example, the original owner may have left the company that produces the package, nuget.org credentials are lost, or earlier bugs in the gallery left a package ownerless.

 If you are the rightful owner of a package and need to regain ownership, use the contact form on nuget.org to explain your situation to the NuGet team.
 We then follow a process to verify your ownership of the package, including trying to locate the existing owner through the package's Project URL, Twitter, email, or other means.
 But if all else fails, we can send you a new invite to become an owner.